a-mix1/WebList/README.md

 ## Features

 - **Useful Websites** Explore websites categorized into Programming, Design, Tech News, Learning Platforms, and Communities.
-- **Direct Links:** Easily access each website with direct links provided.
+- **Direct Links:** Easily access each website with direct links provided by clicking on the arrows on the bottom right of each box.

 ## Usage